nearform/react-patterns-workshop/slides.md

 - Make the year input element autofocus when it appears
 - 💡 You will need to use `useEffect` along with the input ref created in the previous step
 - 💡 An input element can be focused by calling the `.focus()` method on it
-- You can see a preview of this in action by clicking on "Show filters" here: http://localhost:3000/solutions/step-07-refs-and-the-dom

 </div>